SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 <b><p>This is a sample ticket generated by the kiosk for patients already on-site.
 The ticket includes a QR Code that can be scanned at the department.
 Once scanned, the patient’s details—such as patient name, age, medical history, allergies, and current symptoms—are automatically loaded into the system, allowing staff to provide appropriate treatment promptly.
 The patient’s identity can be verified by asking them to present a valid ID, which can then be matched with their name and date of birth.</b></p>
 <b><i>This system ensures a seamless and efficient patient registration process, reducing waiting times and allowing quicker access to care.</i></b><br>
-<b>The colored box next to the QR code represents the current load at the site assigned to you, while the color blocks at the bottom correspond to the overall load levels for all sites.</b>
+<b>The colored box next to the QR code represents the current load at the site assigned to the patient, while the color blocks at the bottom correspond to the all types of load levels for a site.</b>

 ![Sample Ticket with QR Code from Kiosk](/dat_vis_assets/Kiosk.png)